Candice Bergen (politician): In opposition

 On January 31, 2022, Bergen advised senior Conservative MPs not to tell members of the Ottawa Protests to leave the city.
 In an email she told members that, "we need to turn this into the [Prime Minister's] problem" by portraying Trudeau as unwilling to take steps such as meeting protestors to defuse the situation.
 Bergen also argued that there are "good people on both sides".
 The same day, fellow Conservative MP Marilyn Gladu posted a picture of Bergen and herself meeting with protestors in a downtown Ottawa restaurant.

 On February 2, 2022, Erin O'Toole was removed as leader in a vote by Conservative MPs according to the terms of the Reform Act.
 The vote occurred by secret ballot.
 The vote ousted him as leader, which took effect immediately.
 Following O'Toole's removal, a second vote of Conservative MPs took place on the same day to appoint an interim party leader pursuant to the Reform Act.
 Bergen was elected as the interim leader of the Conservative Party by the Conservative caucus, and became the Leader of the Official Opposition.

 During the Public Order Emergency Commission, Trudeau's chief of staff and three other staffers said that Bergen had "acknowledged that there were significant concerns about whom the federal government could engage with and setting a bad precedent." on a February 3 phone call with Trudeau to see if she could engage protest leadership.
 As the protests went on, Bergen publicly called for an end to the protests.

 On February 6, 2022, Bergen appointed Mégantic—L'Érable MP Luc Berthold as the party's deputy leader and Quebec lieutenant.

 On September 6, 2022, she announced she would not be standing at the next federal election.
 On September 10, 2022, it was announced that MP Pierre Poilievre was elected as her successor in the 2022 leadership election.
 On February 1, 2023, Bergen announced that she had submitted her letter of resignation and would be stepping down as an MP.

 After federal politics

 In March 2023, Bergen became campaign co-chair for the Progressive Conservative Party of Manitoba for the 2023 Manitoba general election.

+In 2026, she also joined the strategic advisory firm Signal Hill as a Senior Advisor.